sunnylalwani41/Asos_Clone_Website/README.md

 - open terminal of your editor
 - use  --> git clone (paste link) <--
 - after project cloned to your folder
-- go to index.html inside homenavbar folder
+- go to index.html inside Asos_Clone_Website folder
 - open with live server

 ## Tech Stack